-Mandatory Reporting Under the Clery Act/VAWA, Title VII and Title IX: Guidelines for Employees of Lackawanna College promptly contact the campus Title IX Coordinator, Kelly Schneider, Esq.
+Mandatory Reporting Under the Clery Act/VAWA, Title VII and Title IX: Guidelines for Employees of Lackawanna College

+The College has decided to adopt a policy that defines all employees as mandatory reporters.
+If you learn about sexual harassment, discrimination or sexual assault, you are expected to promptly contact the campus Title IX Coordinator, Kelly Schneider, Esq.
 (570) 961-7890 or Public Safety at (570) 961-7899 / (570) 241-2022.
 Other serious crimes covered by the Clery Act (defined below) must be reported to the Department of Public Safety.